codeysra/Interview-Questions/Java/3-JVM Architecture and Garbage Collection/JVM_and_class_loader.md

 A VM is a running program that simulated the behavior of a physical machine.

 ### What is a Java VM?
- It's running application that provides a runtime environment in which Java programs are executed.
+ It's a running application that provides a runtime environment in which Java programs are executed.

                        compiled into
         .java clases         =>        .class files (byte code)

  then the JVM loads the .class files and executes them